indieweb/wordpress-indieauth/readme.txt

 The plugin lets you login to the WordPress backend via IndieAuth.
 It uses the URL from the profile page to identify the blog user.

-Register with IndieAuth is not supported yet.
+Registration with IndieAuth is not supported yet.

 == Installation ==